ofirdagan/cross-domain-local-storage/README.md

 ## Problem

-As for now, standard HTML5 Web Storage (A.K.A Local Storage) doesn't now allow cross domain data sharing.
+As for now, standard HTML5 Web Storage (a.k.a Local Storage) doesn't now allow cross domain data sharing.
 This may be a big problem in an organization which have a lot of sub domains and wants to share client data between them.

 ## Solution